Home

 AND MERMAID STATUES

 A mermaid weathervane is probably the rarest of all weathervanes.
-Anything can be used as a decorative motif but I associate weathervanes with barns and farms, not the sea.
+I usually associate weathervanes with barns and farms, not the sea.

 The mermaid was used in medieval church architecture to symbolize temptation and lust.
 A mermaid shown with a comb and mirror symbolizes vanity.
 Merfolk generally symbolize eloquence of speech.